 I guess most people prefer to wait for the modern High-Speed trains.

-And it was actually early - "下一站, 九江, 快要到了. <Next stop, Kiukiang,
+And it arrived early, "下一站, 九江, 快要到了 (Next stop, Kiukiang,

 as the train slowly made its way across the famous Poyang Lake (鄱陽湖)